-''' PIConGPU command line option

---e_energyH period simulation time step 0, 100, 200, ....
-If set to a non-zero value, the energy histogram of all electrons is computed.
-By default, the value is 0 and no histogram for the electrons is computed.

---e_energyH Use filtered particles.
-Available filters are set up in particleFilters.param.
+PIConGPU command line option description e_energyH period The output periodicity of the electron histogram.
+A value of 100 would mean an output at simulation time step 0, 100, 200, If set to a non-zero value, the energy histogram of all electrons is computed.
+By default, the value is 0 and no histogram for the electrons is computed. e_energyH filter Use filtered particles.
+Available filters are set up in particleFilters.param . e_energyH binCount Specifies the number of bins used for the electron histogram.
+Default is 1024. e_energyH minEnergy Set the minimum energy for the electron histogram in keV .
+Default is 0 , meaning 0 keV . e_energyH maxEnergy Set the maximum energy for the electron histogram in keV .
+There is no default value .
+This has to be set by the user if e energyHistogram.period 1 is set.

-filter

---e_energyH Specifies the number of bins used for the electron histogram.
-Default is 1024.

-binCount

---e_energyH Set the minimum energy for the electron histogram in keV.
-Default is 0, meaning 0 keV.

-minEnergy

---e_energyH Set the maximum energy for the electron histogram in keV.
-There is no default value.
-This has to be set by the user if --e_energyHistogram.period 1 is set. '''

 Note: This plugin is a multi plugin.
 Command line parameter can be used multiple times to create e.g. dumps with different dumping period.
 In the case where an optional parameter with a default value is explicitly defined the parameter will be always passed to the instance of the multi plugin where the parameter is not set.
-For example, maxEnergy 10 --e_energyHistogram.period 100 --e_energyHistogram.filter all --e_energyHistogram.
+For example,